 That’s why the National Trust carefully restored the Mill to its former glory in 1999… making it a definite must-see for both locals and visitors to the island.

 Morgan Lewis Windmill is Located in the rugged… but beautiful northeast of Barbados the windmill is a fitting reminder of an era when Barbados used the energy of the wind to power its main industry.
 Built around 1798 this well-preserved Dutch-style mill stands as a compelling argument for the use of renewable energy… in an era of rising oil prices, global warming, rising sea levels, and the general destruction of our fragile ecosystem.

 The mill has been touted, as one of the wonders of Barbados… this historic unique stone mill is the property of the Barbados National Trust a charitable non-profit organization charged with the responsibility of preserving the island’s unique heritage.

 You’ll be amazed by this fascinating tourist attraction… and even more fascinated by the appetising cane juice, made from the grinding of the organic sugar cane during the visitor season.
 After the main season is over the mill restoration and maintenance so if you visit during this time you’ll notice that the sail is taken down.

 Tour Barbados Last Remaining Wind Mill

-If you would like to take a step back into a bygone era of Barbados sugar and rum production, then a stop over at the Morgan Lewis Mill is recommend for you.
-This tour gives you a sneak peak into how sugar was made during the 17th century.
+If you would like to take a step back into a bygone era of Barbados sugar and rum production, then a stop over at the Morgan Lewis Mill is recommended for you.
+This tour gives you a sneak peek into how sugar was made during the 17th century.
 Here is what you’ll get…

 - Explore the only remaining windmill in Barbados